mikey-t/db-migrations-dotnet/docs/ExampleSolutions.md

 - Create a new directory under `example-solutions`
 - Create a src dir for an API project and the DbMigrations project: `mkdir src`
 - Create a dotnet solution file from that new solution's root directory: `dotnet new sln`
-- Follow all the [GettingStarted](./GettingStarted.md) instructions for setting up the root solution directory
+- Follow all the [GettingStarted](./DbMigrationsDotnet.md#getting-started) instructions for setting up the root solution directory
-- Replace the `docker-compose.yml` with a version appropriate for your new DB engine
+- Replace the docker `compose.yaml` file with a version appropriate for your new DB engine
 - Copy the contents of the `example-postgres` solution's `swigfile.ts` into the new solution directory and replace the `dbSetupType` value in your config for the EF swig module in your - replace `PostgresSetup` with your new implementation class name
 - Create a `.env.template` file in the root of the new solution that has the environment values necessary for your `DbSettings` implementation
 - Create an empty dotnet web project: `dotnet new web -o ./src/ExampleApiWrapper`